abstractacres/abstractacres.github.io/_posts/2025-01-05-Why-build-an-automatic-irrigation-system-Part-2.md

 I've taken responsibility for the intrinsically valuable lives of my plants and have noticed improvements in their health.
 I've learned that at a small scale, such as a balcony garden, human labor, time, and water aren't major costs.
 According to the 2023 [water rates](https://www.boardofwatersupply.com/bws/media/files/Honolulu-BWS-Rate-Handout_Feb2024_revAPR2024_1.pdf) provided by the Honolulu Board of Water Supply, the three gallons of tap water I give to the garden week costs about a cent.
 A professor of mine advised me to think of the persona of the person whose problem I'm trying to solve.
 If I were a farmer in Hawai'i, water would be one of the many costs of producing a crop.
 In addition to direct costs such as water, seeds, and fertilizer, there are operating (land costs, insurance, phone, marketing, transportation, etc) and capital costs (equipment, wash station, buildings, etc). [^1]

 This [map](https://geoportal.hawaii.gov/datasets/HiStateGIS::agricultural-land-use-2020-update/explore?location=21.532089%2C-158.037472%2C13.71) from the Hawaii Statewide GIS Program shows 2,745.55 acres of pineapples grown in Northshore O'ahu alongside Kamehameha highway.
 According to data from a nearby rain gauge, found on this [map](https://geoportal.hawaii.gov/datasets/ed0eca4ac4554febb86e0df2d30c59df_27/explore?location=21.474988%2C-158.059204%2C12.39), the area receives 1,062.38 mm of rainfall annually.
 600 mm of rainfall a year is adequate for growing pineapples.
 In 2002, the College of Tropical Agriculture and Human Resources (CTHAR) at the University of Hawai'i - Manoa recommended drip irrigating pineapples with "47,000–94,000 liters of water per hectare per week" during periods of less rain. [^2] It could cost about $40-80K to water 2,745.55 acres of pineapples.
-Below is how attained that dollar value:
+Below is how I attained that dollar value:

 >I used claude.ai to convert the units for CTHAR's recommended amount of water needed to irrigate >pineapples from liters per hectare to gallons per acre.
 >